 "You!
 You're the arsehole who shot me."

 "And that's why you're alive today," Buck said, climbing into the car.
 It was quite a small car, and his cowboy hat didn't really fit, so he backed away and took it off.
 He climbed back into the car, muttering.
 "Smith thinks it was his men who pulled the trigger, and you lived 'cause they can't shoot straight.
-But you're alive because I'm a very good shot."
+But, truth is, you're alive because I'm a very good shot."